Understanding Diffie-Hellman

 Strengths

-- Forward secrecy: Compromising long-term keys doesn't expose past session keys
+- Forward secrecy: Compromised long-term keys don’t expose past session keys.

-- No pre-shared secrets: Parties can establish secure communication without prior contact
+- No pre-shared secrets: Parties establish secure communication without prior contact.

-- Mathematical foundation: Security based on well-studied computational hardness assumptions
+- Mathematical rigor: Security relies on well-studied computational hardness assumptions.

 Vulnerabilities and Mitigations

-Man-in-the-Middle (MitM) Attack: DH alone doesn't authenticate parties.
-An attacker can intercept and replace public keys, establishing separate shared secrets with each party.
-Mitigation: Use authenticated DH with digital signatures (as implemented in TLS) or certificates.
+Man-in-the-Middle (MitM) Attack: DH alone doesn’t authenticate parties.
+Attackers can intercept and replace public keys.
+Mitigation: Use authenticated DH (e.g., TLS with digital signatures or certificates).

-Quantum computing threat: Shor's algorithm can break DH on sufficiently powerful quantum computers.
-Post-quantum alternatives like Kyber and NTRU are being standardized to address this future risk.
+Quantum Threat: Shor’s algorithm can break DH on quantum computers.
+Mitigation: Transition to post-quantum alternatives like Kyber or NTRU.

 Practical Applications